 The spending money was gifted by Hotels.com, but all views are my own.

 London Bridge is one of my favourite areas in the city.
-So when I was asked to go explore the neighbourhood and share some recommendations and tips with you guys, I couldn’t refuse!
+So when Hotels.com asked me if I could go explore the neighbourhood and share some recommendations and tips with you guys, I couldn’t refuse!

 However, today I am not showing you the most famous places, instead, I am taking you to some hidden gems most tourists have never heard of, and where us Londoners like to hang out!